bitforce/Algorithms/README.md

 Algorithm's project directory; then you can simply run the following command: `./clean.sh`

+Another, perhaps better option, is to install my (_shameless plug_) program:
+[Pruner](https://github.com/bitforce/Pruner).
+This facilitates dealing with project garbage by swiftly deleting any files and folders throughout the directory without having to write your own cleaning scripts or re-type commands to rid the clutter.

 Note
 ---
 Tutorial directories are ones that contain README files explaining details